 The EC Directive, establishes a basic framework for VAT across the EU, but local tax authorities have flexibility on several areas, including:

-- It is necessary for international companies to meet their VAT obligations, and ensure they are not being exposed to financial penalties and liabilities.
-With 28 EU Member States, each with their own VAT legislation to consider, it can be a time consuming and confusing task for international business.
+- It is necessary for international companies to meet their VAT obligations, and reduce risk of financial penalties and liabilities.
+With 27 EU Member States, each with their own VAT legislation to consider, it can be a time consuming and confusing task for international business.

 Most businesses are looking to identify savings opportunities and improve cash-flow but it is also important that businesses are VAT compliant to avoid risks of fines and penalties.

 It is essential for firms trading in Europe to ensure that they account for the correct amount of VAT in the correct Member State at the correct time.
 Failure to do so can result in financial penalties incurred and exposure to additional VAT costs.
 These will directly affect profitability.
 Not accounting for VAT correctly causes problems with customer relationships; as companies will have to spend valuable time resolving issues which, with effective management, need not have arisen.

 International businesses need to consider VAT regulations in multiple countries to avoid VAT becoming an unnecessary cost.
 For many businesses, savings can me made once they become aware of their VAT obligations, avoiding the payment of VAT that has been incorrectly charged and cannot be recovered, as well as taking the opportunity to recover VAT that has been charged to the business.

 Get your business VAT compliant and identify savings opportunities: